adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 $$ \Dfc(\vbc{i}) = \left( \Jfc \right)_\colorv{i,:} $$

 Thus, recovering the full $m \times n$ Jacobian requires one JVP with each of the $n$ standard basis vectors of the **input space**.
-Once again, we distinguish between linear maps and materialized matrices by using dashed and solid lines respectively:
+Once again, we distinguish between linear maps and materialized matrices by using dashed and solid lines respectively.
+While we put numbers into the linear maps for illustrative purposes, they are best thought of as black-box operators:

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/forward_mode.svg" class="img-fluid" %}
 <div class="caption">